 A new business opportunity across East Devon for Street Traders to apply for street trading consents

-East Devon wants to encourage new local business activity and add to the vitality and footfall of its coastal and market towns.
-So, following extensive public consultation in Spring 2017, East Devon District Council’s Licensing Committee, at its August meeting, gave final approval to changes to Street Trading in East Devon, which will shortly see the introduction of more Consent Streets across the district.
-Traders that meet our high standards and requirements will have new opportunities and locations around the district from which to do business.
+East Devon wants to encourage new local business activity and add to the vitality and footfall of our coastal and market towns.
+So, following extensive public consultation in Spring 2017, East Devon District Council’s Licensing Committee at its August meeting gave final approval to changes to Street Trading in East Devon, which will shortly see the introduction of more Consent Streets across the district.
+Traders that meet the council’s high standards and requirements will have new opportunities and locations around the district from which to do business.

 When an application and fee have been received, the council must consult other organisations to seek their views before a street trading consent can be granted.
 For this reason, the application period may take three to four weeks and permission cannot be given to a trader until the local consultation has finished.

 Applications cannot be submitted or accepted until the changes take place on 2 October 2017.